mkdika/optimizedjava/readme.md

 }
 ```

-Because during the code generation `for-each-loop` is replace with standard `iterator-loop`.
+Because during the code generation `for-each-loop` is replace with standard `iterator-loop`, and `iterator()` is likely to produce a new iterator on each call.
 Instead of that we can use `lambda for-each` or `index-loop`.
 Below is the solution using `lambda for-each`:

 ```java
 Benefit benefit = ...